Boltzmann transport theory of magnon-exciton drag: Coupled magnon and exciton transport

 where magnon and exciton densities of states are

-and $E_0^M \equiv E^\pm_{\bm k=0} \approx 0.1~\text{meV} \ll k_BT$ is magnon cut-off energy.
-Note that we neglect the minor difference in cut-off energy between two branches.
-The cut-off energy appears due to the constant density of states in the two-dimensional system.
+and $E_0^{\sigma} \equiv E^\pm_{\bm k=0} \sim 0.1~\text{meV} \ll k_BT$ is magnon cut-off energy \addZakhar{different but close for two branches.
+The cut-off energy appears in Eq.~\eqref{eq:Qsc} due to the constant density of states in the two-dimensional system.
 We also recall that we consider equilibrium magnons with zero chemical potential, see Eq.~\eqref{magnon:distrib}.
 For nonthermal magnons the cut-off energy could be related to the absolute value of the chemical potential.
+Here $\nu_{\alpha\beta}(\bm k)$ is almost isotropic diagonal tensor close to unity $2\times 2$ matrix, see Appendix~\ref{app:collision:sc} and Fig.~\ref{fig:nu} in particular.
+At small exciton energies